steven-ridenour/IT2030Sp2023StevenRidenour/Week 4 Lab/README.md

 TipCalculator.cs:
-added a semicolon to return tip changed formula divide by percent to multiply by percent
+added a semicolon to return tip changed formula divide by percent to multiply by percent changed range error message to better represent the range

 ## Errors in Controllers
 HomeController.cs: